C. Edgar Goyette, Jr.

 1917-1972

-I learned of Professor Goyette from his son, Charles Goyette, a radio talk show host and author who lives in Phoenix.
+I learned of Professor Goyette from his son, Charles Goyette, a radio talk show host, author, and financial analyst who at the time lived in Phoenix.
 Charles was doing websearchs on Jakob Fries, and of course found the Fries page at The Proceedings of the Friesian School.
 What he wanted was to pass along his father's collection of Fries's works, which were of not much use to him.
-I was happy to get them, and we met in August, 2003.
-Charles is also, as it happens, a libertarian, so we could talk both philosophy and politics of mutual interest.
+I was happy to get them, and we met in June, 2003.
+Charles is also, as it happens, a libertarian, I might even say a notorious one, so we could talk both philosophy and politics of mutual interest.

 History of Philosophy